Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 Buy Book Buy Toy

-The hardest thing for me to figure out was how many toys and activities I needed to bring for my baby.
+For me, the hardest thing to figure out was how many toys and activities I needed to bring for my baby.
 My son wasn’t the best sleeper and was always alert and curious.
 I didn’t need five toys, some books, or a lovey.
 He was happy to be looking out the window of the car.
 If he got fussy, I gave him his stuffed caterpillar and pacifier.
-Sometimes a couple of teething toys worked well when he was teething, but babies are pretty stoked just checking out their surroundings and looking at you.
-However, it gets a little harder to entertain your kid once they hit the toddler stage.
+Sometimes, a couple of teething toys worked well when he was teething, but babies are pretty stoked just checking out their surroundings and looking at you.
+However, entertaining your kid gets a little harder once they hit the toddler stage.

 How to Pack a Diaper Bag for a Toddler

-It’s helpful to pack diapers, a wet bag for accidents, and messy clothes until they’re potty trained.
-However, ages 12-18 months need five-to-six per day, 18-24 months need four-to-five per day, and 24-36 months need two to three per day.3 Thankfully, that’s less space than diapers in your diaper bag.
+Packing diapers, a wet bag for accidents, and messy clothes until they’re potty trained is helpful.
+However, ages 12-18 months need five to six per day, 18-24 months need four to five per day, and 24-36 months need two to three per day.3 Thankfully, that’s less space than diapers in your diaper bag.
 But you will replace them with snacks, snacks, and more snacks.

 GoBe Kids Snack Spinner